 How to Be Homeless as Comfortably as Possible

 Most people get some warning before they become homeless.
-The writing is on the wall and, at some time, losing your home becomes inevitable.
-You can't pay the rent or you can't pay your mortgage.
-Your business is slowing and redundancy seems inevitable.
-You're about to be divorced and you'll end up with nothing.
+The writing is on the wall, and, at some point, losing your home becomes inevitable.
+You can't make the rent or you can't pay your mortgage.
+Your business is slowing, and redundancy seems inevitable.
+You're about to be divorced, and you'll end up with nothing.

 Whatever the problem is, you know you may well end up out on the street.